Holden Commodore (VP): Senator

-The VP Senator 5000i was introduced in June 1992, effectively replacing the VP SV 91 as HSV most luxurious well appointed model, and is equivalent of the VN SV 5000 model.
+The VP Senator 5000i was introduced in June 1992, effectively replacing the VP SV 91 as HSV's most luxurious well-appointed model, and is equivalent of the VN SV 5000 model.
 Exclusive colours called Senator Quartz either soft purple or Dark grey metallic are only available on Senator 5000i model.
 Other features that distinguishes the 5000i over the base model Senator are leather bolstered, velour trimmed Group A devenish front seats and a Caprice rear bench seat with a suede trimmed centre console.
 Race-spec brakes, Variotronic power steering rack, 5000i badges and boot decal, level ride suspension, three different engine cover colours - Red - Maroon - Orange - indicating a 200KW motor, ABS and fog lights from the Caprice are standard for the 5000i model.
 The Senator was created in an attempt to design a vehicle that offered both luxury and performance as well as to complement the existing long-wheelbase Statesman models.
 Offering smoother styling compared to the HSV Clubsport and GTS models, which favoured performance rather than luxury, the Senator took advantage of the independent rear suspension which was offered on high-priced VP Commodores and Statesman/Caprices at the time and was only one of a handful of Commodore-based cars that had automatic climate control air conditioning.
-Other features included a leather interior, cruise control and limited slip differential.
+Other features included a leather interior, cruise control and limited-slip differential.
 A three-spoke steering wheel was featured.
 Top speed was 220 km/h.
-The car is available with HSV's 180 kW 5.0-litre V8 engine coupled to a four-speed automatic transmission or five-speed manual.
-There was actually two versions built: the standard Senator and the Senator 5000i which featured a more powerful 200 kW engine and a 238 km/h top speed.
+The car is available with HSV's 180 kW 5.0-litre V8 engine coupled to a four-speed automatic or five-speed manual transmission.
+There were two versions built: the standard Senator and the Senator 5000i which featured a more powerful 200 kW engine and a 238 km/h top speed.
 The 5000i was only available with the automatic option.
 The total number built for both versions was 337.